-- To produce appropriate graphical & numerical descriptive statistics for different types of data. - To use correlation & simple regression models to analyze the underlying relation between variables - To demonstrate knowledge of sample statistical properties of point and interval estimators.
+- To produce appropriate graphical & numerical descriptive statistics for different types of data. - To use correlation & simple regression models to analyze the underlying relation between variables. - To demonstrate knowledge of sample statistical properties of point and interval estimators.

-Sr. No Measures of Central tendency 1.
-Definition of statistics, scope of statistics in Management and financial markets 10 Criteria for good measures of central tendency, arithmetic mean, median mode for grouped and ungrouped data, combined and weighted mean Statistical Applications in Financial Management a commence in a management Measures of Dispersion 2.
-Concept of dispersion, absolute and relative measures of dispersion, range 10 variance, standard deviation, coefficient of variation, Statistical Applications in Financial Management Correlation and regression (for ungrouped data) 3.
-Concept of correlation, positive and negative correlation, meaning of 10 regression, two regression equations, Regression coefficients and properties Statistical Applications in Financial Management Total 30
+Sr. Modules/Units No of No Lectures 1.
+Measures of Central tendency Definition of statistics, scope of statistics in Management and financial markets Criteria for good measures of central tendency, arithmetic mean, median mode for grouped and ungrouped data, combined and weighted mean Statistical Applications in Financial Management 10 2.
+Measures of Dispersion Concept of dispersion , absolute and relative measures of dispersion, range variance, standard deviation, coefficient of variation, Statistical Applications in Financial Management 10 3.
+Correlation and regression (for ungrouped data) Concept of correlation, positive and negative correlation, meaning of regression, two regression equations, Regression coefficients and properties Statistical Applications in Financial Management 10 Total 30